sivamanibursu/New-York-Taxi-Fare-Prediction/README.md

 *x-axis represents the true values and y-axis represents the predicted values*

 This overfitting might be due to the trip_distance feature which is directly related to the transportation cost.
-So the trip_distance feature is removed from the input feature and applied decision tree regressor on the updated features which gives the result as shown in the table.
+So the trip_distance feature is removed from the input features and applied decision tree regressor on the updated features which gives the result as shown in the table.
 | Algorithm                  |  MAE  |  RMSE  |   R2   |
 |----------------------------|:-----:|:------:|:------:|
 | Overfitting Benchmark model| 4.949 | 9.392  | 0.722 |